osompress/genesis-author-pro/readme.txt

 == Changelog ==

+= 1.0.1 =
++ * Removes Layouts Settings from Authors, Series and Tags.
++ * Removes Simple Sidebar controls from Authors, Series and Tags.

 = 1.0 =
 * Adds filters for the various page slugs so they can be altered.
 * Adds support for Genesis Archive Settings.